janinamass/scythe/Scythe/docs/source/ConfigurationFiles.rst

 Configuration Files
 ===================
-The configuration files allow you save your settings/restore your settings.
+The configuration files allow you save/restore your settings.
-Most entries should be self-explanatory.

 Example file
 -------------